Some remarks for the Akivis algebras and the Pre-Lie algebras: Introduction

 In the present paper we are dealing with the Composition-Diamond lemma for a free non-associative algebra, calling it as non-associative Composition-Diamond lemma.
-Shirshov mentioned it in \cite{S3} that all his results are valid for the case of free non-associative algebras rather than free (anti-) commutative algebras.
+Shirshov mentioned it in \cite{S3,S09} that all his results are valid for the case of free non-associative algebras rather than free (anti-) commutative algebras.
 For completeness, we prove this lemma in Section 2 in this paper.
-Then we apply this lemma to the universal enveloping algebra of an Akivis algebra giving an another proof of I. P. Shestakov's result that any Akivis algebra is linear (see \cite{Sh}).
+Then we apply this lemma to the universal enveloping non-associative algebra of an Akivis algebra and Pre-Lie algebra to obtain Gr\"{o}bner-Shirshov bases for such algebras, respecrtively.
+In particular, as applications, we show I.P.
+Shestakov's result that any Akivis algebra is linear (see \cite{Sh}) and D. Segal's result that the set of all good words in $X^{**}$ forms a linear basis of the free Pre-Lie algebra $PLie(X)$ generated by the set $X$ (see \cite{Se94}).